emmanuel-qa/ai-visual-testing/README.md

 **SSIM = Structural Similarity Index Measure**

-The algorithm analyzes three components:
+The algorithm analyses three components:

 1. **Luminance**: How bright are the images?
 2. **Contrast**: How much variation is there?